A photography philosophy helps me stay focused.

 - Understand exposure modes and how to expose correctly.
 Check the histogram.

 - Don’t forget about white balance.
-Select the correct settings to match the lighting conditions and consider shooting in RAW.
+Select the correct settings to match the lighting conditions.
+Consider shooting in RAW.

-- Use a tripod when needed to reduce camera shake.
+- Use a tripod when necessary to reduce camera shake.

 - Turn off lens stabilization when on a tripod.